IEA cuts 2012 oil demand growth forecast yet again

 In contrast, the U.S. Energy Information Administration raised its estimate of global demand growth in 2012 by 50,000 bpd to 1.32 million bpd in a report on Tuesday.

-The IEA said oil demand in the most industrialized nations was expected to fall by 0.8 percent, with gasoline accounting for more than 40 percent of the decline.
+The IEA said oil demand in the most industrialised nations was expected to fall by 0.8 percent, with gasoline accounting for more than 40 percent of the decline.

 The latest preliminary statistics for December point to a sharp fall in North American oil demand, down 4.1 percent year-on-year, despite reports of economic resilience.